Stephen Cessna

 Presentations in the last 10 years:

-S Cessna, Framing GOB chemistry content using medical case studies, University of Kentucky, August 2024
+S Cessna, Framing GOB chemistry content using medical case studies.
+A talk for the Biennial Conference for Chemical Education, University of Kentucky, August 2024

 S Cessna The ‘knot of contradictions’: Dialectical tensions that describe the varied experiences and shifting attitudes of students in relation to the lab curriculum.
 A talk for the Biennial Conference for Chemical Education, Notre Dame University, South Bend, IN, July, 2018